dustinblackman/s/README.md

 ## Install

-Grab the latest release from the [releases](https://github.com/dustinblackman/s/releases) page, or install directly from master.
+Grab the latest release from the [releases](https://github.com/dustinblackman/s/releases) page, or build from source and install directly from master.
 S is currently built and tested against Go 1.7.

 ```bash
 git pull https://github.com/dustinblackman/s.git